Pre Twinkle Book

 Recently, I was watching television when a commercial break interrupted my program.
 Commercials are annoying at best, but this set of five commercial spots really got under my skin.
 This is because one of the commercials played three times, not in a row, but with a different commercial in between.
 Just when I had forgotten it, back it came to haunt me.
 And I thought rondo form was just a musical concept!

 The repeated commercial A was deliberately interspersed with other commercials.
-The arrangement was cleverly designed to make me forget and retrieve, and I found it difficult to dislodge the commercial from my attention for some time afterwards.
+The arrangement was cleverly designed to make me forget and retrieve, and I found it difficult to dislodge the commercial from my attention for some time afterward.
 I had to acknowledge that this marketing technique was really successful.
 I had ‘learned’ the commercial.
 Maybe I can turn this irritant to my advantage.

 German psychologist Hermann Ebbinghaus famously revealed the forgetting curve, proposing that students forget 90 percent of what they learn within thirty days.
-Further to this disheartening finding the most significant memory loss occurs within the first hour.
+Further to this disheartening finding, the most significant memory loss occurs within the first hour.
 A memory becomes more robust when the information is repeated in timed intervals.
 The more repetition cycles, the better for learning, and the more spaces between the repetitions, better again.

 Imagine you have thirty minutes available for practice and have decided on three passages on which to work.
 How would you distribute this amount of time?
 You could practice the target passages in three blocks consecutively: